orithena/NoiselessTouchESP32/README.md

 here for detecting outliers.

-### Additional functions
+### Report functions

 These functions do not read a new value and do not add to the history.
+They are meant to be used after using an event function to get the value which the last called event function operated on.

 ```
 int value = touchbutton.last_value();